-The approximately 301.3-acre "Douglas Tract" portion of the McKinney Future Parkland carries a Blanket Easement providing for the continuous ingress and egress in, upon, over, and across [an identified tract]...together with the right to...perpetually maintain a future roadway's intersection with US Highway 380.23 Although the Orange Alternative would require approximately 15.3 acres of the future parkland to construct the roadway, this Blanket Easement designates a portion of the property for transportation use, therefore, construction of the Orange Alternative across the Douglas Tract portion of the McKinney Future Parkland property would not result in a "use" under Section 4(f).
-The city has no immediate plans to develop the McKinney Future Parkland property, but may consider developing hike/bike trails and other improvements as the need arises.24
+The approximately 301.3-acre "Douglas Tract" portion of the McKinney Future Parkland carries a Blanket Easement providing for the continuous ingress and egress in, upon, over, and across [an identified tract]...together with the right to...perpetually maintain a future roadway's intersection with US Highway 380.
+Although the Orange Alternative would require approximately 15.3 acres of the future parkland to construct the roadway, this Blanket Easement designates a portion of the property for transportation use, therefore, construction of the Orange Alternative across the Douglas Tract portion of the McKinney Future Parkland property would not result in a use under Section 4(f).
+The city has no immediate plans to develop the McKinney Future Parkland property but may consider developing hike/bike trails and other improvements as the need arises.

 The Orange Alternative takes minimal amounts of ROW from the Fairview Soccer Park and Fairview Nature Preserve (0.29 acres and 0.04 acres, respectively), both owned by the Town of Fairview.
 The Fairview Soccer Park is leased to AYSES Soccer Club, an elite soccer association that uses the facility for practices and tournaments.
 The property is not open to the public.
 The Fairview Nature Preserve is fenced, gated, and not accessible to the public.
-The Town of Fairview is considering future public use of the nature preserve property, but has yet not made a decision.25 Because neither Fairview-owned property is open for use by the public, protection under Section 4(f) does not apply.
+The Town of Fairview is considering future public use of the nature preserve property but has yet not made a decision.
+Because neither Fairview-owned property is open for use by the public, protection under Section 4(f) does not apply.
+A modification to the Old Mill Road connection south of the Airport was made following publication of the DEIS.
+The connection to Old Mill Road was lengthened and could provide access in the future to the Fairview Nature Preserve.